 Type and Evolution of Motifs

-If you want to date a Ming vessel better than just a broad Early Ming, Mid Ming or Late Ming categorisation, you would need to study the motifs and understand how they evolved over the Ming period.
+To progress beyond a broad Early Ming, Mid Ming or Late Ming categorisation, you would need to study the motifs and understand how they evolved over the Ming period.
 I have used motifs found in bowls for most of the illustrations but it is applicable also for other types of vessels.

 Some of the popular motifs and how they evolved are illustrated below: